 Digital consumers are now spending an average of 2 hours and 23 minutes PER DAY on social networks and messaging.GlobalWebIndex

-Instagram, Twitter, YouTube and Facebook – they prefer to see real people (authenticity) in marketing rather than celebrities.
+Instagram, Snapchat and YouTube — they prefer to see real people (authenticity) in marketing rather than celebrities.
 (Go figure.)
-Use short, positive content – mostly videos.
+Use short, positive content — mostly videos.
 Best time is early morning and late afternoon.

 Social Networks have surpassed search engines as the go-to product research channel for Gen Z.GlobalWebIndex

 These folks prefer email to communicate, yet, they spend 11 hours or more on Facebook each week!
-They’ll respond to quizzes and polls more so than the other generations.
-They are vocal and opinionated and prefer slower, informational video content.
+They are vocal and opinionated and prefer slower, informational video content on YouTube.

 They prefer the search engines for product research.
 And they show the highest growth in Instagram.